Pass Activation—when someone installs a pass and automatically opts into wallet marketing—is crucial. This is typically done in the following ways:

-We recommend thinking about activation in a sequence of touch-points, starting with email, then reinforcing with follow-ups and other channels.
+We recommend thinking about activation as a sequence of user touch-points, starting with email or SMS (if this is an option for you), then reinforcing with follow-ups and other channels.

 Step 1: The Activation Email